johnathon-smith/telco_churn_project/README.md

 - [x] Acquire data from the Codeup Database and create a function to automate this process.
 Save the function in an acquire.py file to import into the Final Report Notebook.
 - [x] Clean and prepare data for the first iteration through the pipeline, MVP preparation.
 Create a function to prepare data with encoding for modeling, and another function to prepare data without encoding for exploration.
 Store the functions in a prepare.py module, and prepare data in Final Report Notebook by importing and using the function.
 - [x]  Clearly define at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
-- [ ] Establish a baseline accuracy and document well.
+- [x] Establish a baseline accuracy and document well.
-- [ ] Train three different classification models.
+- [x] Train at least three different classification models.
-- [ ] Evaluate models on train and validate datasets.
+- [x] Evaluate models on train and validate datasets.
-- [ ] Choose the model with that performs the best and evaluate that single model on the test dataset.
+- [x] Choose the model that performs the best and evaluate that single model on the test dataset.
-- [ ] Create csv file with the measurement id, the probability of the target values, and the model's prediction for each observation in my test dataset.
+- [x] Create csv file with customer_id, the probability of churn, and the model's prediction for each observation in my test dataset.
-- [ ] Document conclusions, takeaways, and next steps in the Final Report Notebook.
+- [x] Document conclusions, takeaways, and next steps in the Final Report Notebook.

 ___